codurance/site/src/_posts/2020-04-25-functional-programming-in-elixir.md

 end
 ```

-This reads much better.
+This is a clearer read.
 You now can see the order of execution.

 This hopefully will make understanding the Elixir library of functions easier.
 The first parameter is normally where data will arrive via a pipeline.